hydromatic/morel/docs/query.md

   <b>where</b> e.deptno = 20
   <b>yield</b> e.ename ^ " is a " ^ e.job;
 <i>
-SMITH is a CLERK
-JONES is a MANAGER
-SCOTT is a ANALYST
-ADAMS is a CLERK
-FORD is a ANALYST

-val it : string list</i>
+val it =
+  ["SMITH is a CLERK","JONES is a MANAGER","SCOTT is a ANALYST", "ADAMS is a CLERK","FORD is a ANALYST"] : string bag</i>
 </pre>

 ### Compute terminal step